susanli2016/susanli2016.github.io/_posts/2017-05-08-brfss-data.md

 ## Part 1: About the Data

 The Behavioral Risk Factor Surveillance System (BRFSS) is an annual telephone survey in the United States.
-The BRFSS is designed to identify so-called risk factors in the adult population and report emerging trends.
-For example, respondents are asked about their diet and weekly physical activity, their HIV/AIDS status, possible tobacco use, immunization, health status, healthy days - health-related quality of life, health care access, inadequate sleep, hypertension awareness, cholesterol awareness, chronic health conditions, alcohol consumption, fruits and vegetables consumption, arthritis burden, and seatbelt use etc.
+The BRFSS is designed to identify risk factors in the adult population and report emerging trends.
+For example, respondents are asked about their diet and weekly physical activity, their HIV/AIDS status, possible tobacco use, immunization, health status, healthy days - health-related quality of life, health care access, inadequate sleep, hypertension awareness, cholesterol awareness, chronic health conditions, alcohol consumption, fruits and vegetables consumption, arthritis burden, and seatbelt use.

 ### Data Collection: